ironwolf86/RP4Win/README.md

 - zxspectrum

 ## Some Systems Require BIOS files
-They are listed below along with location to copy BIOS file too.
+They are listed below along with the location to copy BIOS file too.

 | Syntax | Description |
 | ----------- | ----------- |